 Mammoth Jacks are sturdy and tall, with massive legs and large, well-made heads.
 The ears are especially long, often measuring 33" from tip to tip.
 Selection has always been made for size and substance.
 Traditionally, males were expected to stand at least 14.2 hands (58") high at the withers and females 14 hands (56").
 Many animals were taller than this.
 The weight varied with the height and ranged between 900 and 1,200 pounds.
 Black used to be considered the only suitable color for the breed, as black Jackstock bred to Percheron mares produced dark colored mules that were easy to match as teams.
 For the last few decades, however, the market has favored sorrel draft mules, produced by breeding a sorrel Jack and a Belgian mare.
 As a result, the predominant color of the American Mammoth Jackstock has also become sorrel.
 With this change in color has come a change in type as well, as the sorrel animals tend to be more coarse in conformation than the blacks.

-The primary function of American Mammoth Jackstock has always been to produce draft mules.
+The primary function of American Mammoth Jackstock has historically been to produce draft and riding mules.
 Today, mules are as likely to be used in recreation as in agricultural work.
-The market for riding mules is also increasing, but this trend may or may not benefit the American Mammoth Jackstock breed, because Large Standard donkeys, which are lighter boned and more refined, are often used to produce these riding mules.
 The American Mammoth Jackstock is found in the United States, with a small population in Canada.
 Within the breed, very few of the historic-type black Mammoth Jacks remain, and conservation of these strains is a priority for the breed.